spaceml-org/karman/README.md

   </p>
 </p>

-Karman is a machine learning Python package for thermospheric density modelling.
+Karman is a machine learning (ML) Python package for thermospheric density modelling.
 It was developed as a collaboration between the Heliophysics Division of NASA and [Trillium Technologies](https://trillium.tech/) under a NASA-funded Sole Source project.
 Its main goal is to improve our understanding and modeling of thermospheric density variations due to the Sun's influence.
+Furthermore, it also has the objective to provide a shared framework where people can design, train and benchmark their own thermospheric density models.

 ## Goals